-Our Got To Stop team practices a commanding growth mindset which provides spaces and opportunities for people to STOP, LOOK, and LISTEN to what’s happening in the world surrounding them and their inner thoughts about what should and can be done to move us positively toward our greater goals.
+Our Got To Stop practices a commanding growth mindset which provides spaces and opportunities for people to reflect on what’s happening in the world and share their ideas about what should be done to make the world a better place.

 We believe change is both a practice and process and the attainment of improvement begins the moment one can recognize, identify, envision, share, and voice what they believe.
 Our high quality services educate, inspire, enrich, and empower our clients and the communities around them.

 If you are a visionary leader looking for a collaborative space to bring new ideas to improve our communities and environments or would like to partner with us on an existing campaign or new endeavor please contact us.

 Erika L Ewing is an actor, artist, educator, and activist—a true "Edu-ARTIVIST" she has a gift and passion for empowering communities to believe in the power of the arts to heal, unite, and be a catalyst for social change and transformation.